Senior Curator and Head, Department of Photographs

 National Gallery of Art, Washington

-Her exhibitions and publications have won many awards, including the International Center of Photography Publications Award for On the Art of Fixing a Shadow: 150 Years of Photography and the George Wittenborn Memorial Book Award for Alfred Stieglitz: The Key Set.
+Her exhibitions and publications have won many awards, including the International Center of Photography Publications Award for On the Art of Fixing a Shadow: 150 Years of Photography and the George Wittenborn Memorial Book Award for Alfred Stieglitz: The Key Set for outstanding art publication of the year.
 In 2007, Greenough and co-author Diane Waggoner won the College Art Association's Alfred H. Barr, Jr. award for outstanding museum scholarship for their exhibition catalog, The Art of the American Snapshot: 1888–1978.
 In 2009, Greenough won the Outstanding Museum Catalogue of the Year from the Association of Art Museum Curators' award for Looking In: Robert Frank's "The Americans," and in 2010 she won the International Center for Photography's Infinity Award for Publications for the same publication.

 Visitors will be asked to present all carried items for inspection upon entering.
 Checkrooms are free of charge and located at each entrance.
 Luggage and other oversized bags must be presented at the 4th Street entrances to the East or West Building to permit x-ray screening and must be deposited in the checkrooms at those entrances.
 For the safety of visitors and the works of art, nothing may be carried into the Gallery on a visitor's back.
 Any bag or other items that cannot be carried reasonably and safely in some other manner must be left in the checkrooms.
 Items larger than 17 by 26 inches cannot be accepted by the Gallery or its checkrooms.